 Turkish Airlines Business Class on the 777-300ER

 First impressions of the business class cabin and seat were mostly positive.
-It wasn’t the most high tech seat, and the monitor isn’t that large, but the seat is wide enough, and there is decent personal space, although not much privacy, although a small screen between seats helps when reclined.
+Not the most high tech seat, and the monitor isn’t that large, but the seat is wide enough, and there is decent personal space.
+Not much privacy, although a small screen between seats helps when reclined.
 Waiting at the seat were a blanket, slippers and an amenity kit.

 I never opened the blanket due to warmth of the cabin, but the slippers were nice.